Section 111A Employment Rights Act 1996 – pre-termination negotiations: what are they and what do they mean?

 The effect of section 111A Employment Rights Act 1996

-Under section 111A(1) of the Employment Rights Act 1996 (“ERA 1996”) “pre-termination negotiations” may be protected from admissibility in unfair dismissal proceedings unless there has been “improper behaviour”.
+Under section 111A(1) of the Employment Rights Act 1996 (“ERA 1996”) “pre-termination negotiations” (also known as “protected conversations“) may be protected from admissibility in unfair dismissal proceedings unless there has been “improper behaviour”.
 Unlike the common law “without prejudice rule” (see our article on what without prejudice means), there is no need for the parties to be in dispute in order for the section 111A rule to apply.

 Protection from admissibility includes the very fact that pre-termination negotiations have taken place, not just the details of those negotiations